linawsm52/holbertonschool-hbnb/part1/Documentation Compilation.md

 A list of places is returned to the user.

-**Notes**
+### Notes
-Each diagram shows the interaction flow between system layers:
+-Each diagram shows the interaction flow between system layers:

 User → API → Service → Database

-The diagrams focus on request flow rather than implementation details.
+-The diagrams focus on request flow rather than implementation details.

 ---